Making documents safe for workflow

-With the federal government starting to lay the foundation for electronic
+With governments starting to lay a foundation for electronic commerce,

-commerce, many agencies are looking to commercial solutions for building
+many state and local agencies are looking to commercial solutions for building

 public-key infrastructure systems.

-Standard PKI solutions such as Entrust Technologies' Entrust/PKI and
+Standard PKI solutions, such as Entrust Technologies Inc.'s Entrust/

-Baltimore Technologies' UniCERT ensure that a document has come from whom
+PKI and Baltimore Technologies PLC's UniCERT, ensure that a document has

-needs to be passed around an agency or workgroup for multiple changes and
+to be passed around an agency or workgroup for multiple changes and approvals.

-approvals.
-Any change to the document in the workflow would invalidate the
+Any change to the document in the workflow would invalidate the electronic

 ApproveIt 4.2, from Silanis Technology Inc., addresses that problem